Finch-API/finch-docs/docs/ Finch API/4 - Authorization.md

  `client_id` | true | The application’s unique identifier.
  `redirect_uri` | true | The URI a user will be redirected to after authorization.
 This value must match one of the redirect URIs set on the dashboard.
  `product` | true | A space-separated list of products that your application is requesting access to.
+ `state` | false | An optional value included as a query parameter in the `redirect_uri` back to your application.
+This value is often used to identify a user and/or prevent cross-site request forgery.
  `payroll_provider` | false | An optional parameter that allows users to bypass the provider selection screen.
 Compatible payrolls are: `bamboo_hr`, `gusto`, `justworks`, `paylocity`, `quickbooks`, `rippling`, and `zenefits`.

 **Example**